MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 >*Applies to: Azure Information Protection*

 >[!NOTE]
->This functionality is currently in preview.
+>This functionality is currently in preview and subject to frequent changes.
 For custom templates that you use in production environments, continue to create and manage them from the [Azure classic portal](configure-custom-templates.md).
 >
 >Before you test this preview capability with custom templates that you created in the Azure classic portal, consider whether you have a recent backup of your templates.
 You can back up your custom templates by using the [Export-​Aadrm​Template](/powershell/module/aadrm/export-aadrmtemplate) PowerShell cmdlet, and if necessary, use the [Import-​Aadrm​Template](/powershell/module/aadrm/import-aadrmtemplate) to restore them.
+>
+>Because of differences in implementation, we do not recommend that you manage the same templates from the Azure classic portal and the Azure portal.

 Rights management templates are now integrated with the Azure Information Protection policy.